 Explore the use of the weightlifting exercises and their derivatives across mesocycles to enhance the force-velocity profile and performance of athletes.

-In this webinar, Dr Paul Comfort will explore the use of the weightlifting exercises and their derivatives across mesocycles (strength endurance, strength-speed and speed-strength/power) to enhance the force-velocity profile of athletes and therefore athletic performance.
-Paul will initially discuss the performance benefits of weightlifting exercises and their derivatives, providing an overview of the research regarding comparisons between the derivatives and exploring how both the exercise and load can be manipulated to train the desired area(s) across mesocycles.
-Dr Comfort will also discuss the practical applications of these findings for a variety of athletic populations.
+In this webinar, Dr Paul Comfort discussed the use of the weightlifting exercises and their derivatives across mesocycles (strength endurance, strength-speed and speed-strength/power) to enhance the force-velocity profile of athletes and therefore athletic performance.
+Paul initially discusses the performance benefits of weightlifting exercises and their derivatives, providing an overview of the research regarding comparisons between the derivatives and exploring how both the exercise and load can be manipulated to train the desired area(s) across mesocycles.
+Dr Comfort also discusses the practical applications of these findings for a variety of athletic populations.
+Followed by 20 minutes of questions submitted by the live listeners.

 By the end of this session learners will be able to: